sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 `@SideMenuDisplayText(displayText: string)`.

 The `displayText` parameter is **mandatory** and should be equal to the `displayText` property from the option that should be marked as selected when the user enters to this page.
+If there are multiple suboptions with the same `displayText`, `"optionDisplayText >> suboptionDisplayText"` should be used instead (for example, `"With Icons >> Sub Option 1"`).

 So if in the `app.component.ts` file we created the option like this: